eternal-2000/gemmini/Readme.md

 `build.sh`.
 The latter can be adjusted in the meson build file, or passed as a compile-time constant in whatever other way you prefer.

-Similarly, you'll probably find that the suggested build parameters are nearly but not exactly optimal.
-For example, when testing `dgemm` on the Ryzen 5 5600X, I found that an 8 x 6 microkernel works well, even though the usual algorithm suggests 8 x 4.
+Similarly, you may find that the suggested build parameters are nearly but not exactly optimal.
+For a trivial example, when testing `dgemm` on the Ryzen 5 5600X, I found that an 8 x 6 microkernel works well, even though the usual algorithm suggests 8 x 4.

+This is most likely because pre-fetching is not currently implemented, so 15 of the 16 vector registers being used in an 8 x 6 microkernel allows for more useful work to be done, whereas 8 x 4 microkernels use only 11 of 16.
+Without prefetching, the latter will be less effective.
+Prefetching will be implemented in a future update.

 You are free to try any legal parameters out and completely ignore these suggestions, and may even find better performance.
 This is likely due to the current build not meeting all of the assumptions made in the paper mentioned earlier, because some features are not implemented yet.

 # Other notes #